Thailand's first halal hotel hopes to help boost Muslim arrivals

-LONDON Nicole Kidman, Penelope Cruz and Lupita Nyong'o have posed for the 2017 Pirelli Calendar, which features a host of Hollywood's biggest names.

-BANGKOK Predominately Buddhist Thailand has opened its first halal hotel as hopes to attract more Muslim visitors and boost one of the few bright spots in its economy.
+BANGKOK (Reuters) - Predominately Buddhist Thailand has opened its first halal hotel as hopes to attract more Muslim visitors and boost one of the few bright spots in its economy.

 Nearly 30 million foreign tourists came to Thailand last year but only about 658,000 were from the Middle East, according to industry data.